innerweb404-web/contact-form-main/README.md

 - Smoothly scroll back to the top after submission
 - Display and auto-hide a success message

-Here’s an example of my validation logic:
+Here's an example of my border-red error message:

 ```js
 if (input.value.trim() === "") {